The Great SaaS Shift to Usage-Based Pricing

 Most companies underestimate this complexity.
 They think they can bolt usage tracking onto their existing subscription billing system.
 Then they discover their billing system wasn’t built for this.
 It can’t handle the volume of events.
 It can’t execute complex pricing logic.
 It can’t provide the transparency customers need.

 This often leads to a messy period where companies are using multiple billing systems, spreadsheets, and manual processes to piece together what customers owe.
-I’ve talked to finance teams that spend days every month reconciling usage data and generating accurate invoices.
-That’s not sustainable as you scale.
+Finance teams that spend days every month reconciling usage data and generating accurate invoices won’t sustain that at scale.

-The modern approach is to use specialized usage based billing platforms.
-Tools like Stripe Billing, Metronome, or Amberflo are built specifically for usage based pricing.
+The guide to implementation best practices for usage-based pricing covers infrastructure selection in detail.
+The modern approach is to use specialized usage-based billing platforms: tools like Stripe Billing, Metronome, or Amberflo are built for usage-based pricing.
 They handle the event ingestion, aggregation, and billing calculation.
 But even with these tools, you need to instrument your product properly to track usage accurately.

 The Customer Communication Challenge